isaacg11/starterTemplate-Object-Activities/README.md

 3) **Establish object**
 - Go to your Stamplay editor and go to the **Data** section.
 Then go to **Objects**
-- Establish which object(s) in the collection your going to query by looking at it's **_id**.
+- Establish which object in the collection your going to get the activities for by looking at it's **_id**.
 You will search using one of this id.

 4) **Get Activities**
 ```